 - tips for maintaining great vocal health

-Natasha has been playing, singing, writing and performing in and around Calgary for over two decades, currently playing accordion and guitar with harmony driven folk quartet Magnolia Buckskin and keyboards with David Martin's eclectic indie project, the Fragments.
+Natasha has been playing, singing, writing and performing in and around Calgary for over two decades, currently playing accordion and guitar with harmony driven Magnolia Buckskin and keyboards with David Martin's eclectic indie project, the Fragments.

 Website: Magnolia Buckskin

 Emily Triggs is an experienced guide in helping many strengthen and realize their authentic musical expressions.
 She possesses degrees in Creative and Literary Arts, is educated and experienced in instructing.